ServiceMaster-Inner-Pages-Banner-Final

 • Sam Simon

 Sam Simon is a very accomplished individual.
 He is gifted in the areas of creativity and operations - managing and directing restoration of large commercial losses to the every day residential water damage.
-He recently achieved the coveted title of Master Restorer by the IICRC (Institute of Inspection Cleaning and Restoration Certification) after countless hours of classroom training & education.
+He recently achieved the coveted title of Master Fire and Water Restorer by the IICRC (Institute of Inspection Cleaning and Restoration Certification) after countless hours of classroom training & education.
 Sam is knowledgeable on a vast range of disaster restoration topics from water damage/flooding, mold remediation to advanced drying, fire & smoke restoration, and specialty cleaning (carpet and upholstery).
-Given Sam's background in the television industry as a videographer and cameraman, he lends a creative flair to the company's strategy marketing planning efforts and is well regarded in the restoration industry.
+Given Sam's background in the television industry as a videographer and cameraman, he lends a creative flair to the company's strategy in marketing and planning efforts and is well regarded in the restoration industry.

 LinkeIn Profile